Xavier-IV/soulgotchi.my/README.md

-# SoulGatchi - Islamic Virtual Pet
+# SoulGotchi - Islamic Virtual Pet

-SoulGatchi is a minimalist Islamic-themed virtual pet web application inspired by the classic Tamagotchi.
+SoulGotchi is a minimalist Islamic-themed virtual pet web application inspired by the classic Tamagotchi.
 Instead of traditional feeding and playing, your virtual pet grows through Islamic practices like dhikr (remembrance of Allah), prayer, and learning.

 ## Features